jorenheit/brainfix/README.md

 ### Functions
 A BrainFix program consists of a series of functions (one of which is called `main()`).
 Apart from global variable declarations, `const` declarations, user-defined types (structs) and file inclusion (more on those later), no other syntax is allowed at global scope.
 In other words: BF code is only generated in function-bodies.

-A function without a return-value is defined like we saw in the Hello World example and may take any number of parameters.
+A function without a return-value is defined like we saw in the 'Hello World' example and may take any number of parameters.
 For example:

 ```javascript
 function foo(x, y, z)